 SPIRACLES → TRACHEA → TRACHEOLES → TISSUES

-These insect classes extract waste material uric acid in their excretion, hence they are called Uricotelic.
+These insect classes extract waste material, uric acid, in their excretion; hence, they are called Uricotelic.
 The main excretory structure of a cockroach is the Malphigian tubule.
-And these tubules contain glandular epithelium and along with it ciliated cells.
+These tubules contain glandular epithelium and, along with it, ciliated cells.

 These Malphigian tubules convert nitrogenous wastes into uric acid and pass it out through the hindgut or anus.

-Not only this, there are other excretory structures in it.
-These are as follows.
+Not only this but there are other excretory structures in it.
+These are as follows:

-Cockroach has two solid nerve cords in the ventral part.
-And this happens mostly in the chest and abdomen.
+The cockroach has two solid nerve cords in the ventral part.
+This happens mostly in the chest and abdomen.
 There are three pairs of ganglia in the thoracic region and about 6 pairs of ganglia in the abdomen.
 That’s why they survive for 7–10 days even after their head is cut off.

 So friends, first, we will read about the male reproductive system.